On the Byzantine-Resilience of Distillation-Based Federated Learning: Attacking and Defending KD-based FL

-Then, for each sample $x$, \gls{cpa} computes the class which is least similar to the class predicted by the honest clients per $\YH(x)$, where similarity is measured using the similarity matrix $C$.
-The byzantine clients now assign probability 1 to that class.
-In other words: if the honest clients agree on predicting class $i$, the byzantine clients attack by predicting $j\gets \argmin_j C_{ij}$ (see \cref{fig:attack-img}).
+Then, for each sample $x$, \cpa{} computes the class which is least similar to the class predicted by the honest clients per $\YH(x)$, where similarity is measured using the similarity matrix $S$.
+The byzantine clients now assign probability 1 to that class, i.e., when $i=\argmin \YH(x)$, the byzantine clients predict $\mathds{1}_j$ where $j\gets \argmin_j S_{ij}$ (see \cref{fig:attack-img}).
 An example is shown in the bottom right of \cref{fig:attack-img}.
-According to $\YH$, the most likely class is \emph{ship}, and based on $C$, \emph{dog} is the least similar class to \emph{ship}.
+According to $\YH$, the most likely class is \emph{ship}, and based on $S$, \emph{dog} is the least similar class to \emph{ship}.
 Hence all byzantine clients will assign probability one to \emph{dog}.
-As a result, the mean of all clients $\bar{Y}$ predicts the class \emph{dog}.
+As a result, the mean of all clients $\Yb $ predicts the class \emph{dog}.

-While access to a pretrained model is not a realistic assumption in practice, we use such a model to assess the upper bounds of \gls{cpa}s effectiveness and explore its potential capabilities.
-A more realistic approach could be to use the server model from previous rounds instead of a pretrained model or to construct a similarity matrix based on the byzantine's prior knowledge about class relationships.
+Although using a pretrained model is not realistic in practice, we employ it to better understand \cpa{}'s effectiveness and potential capabilities.
+In a real-world setting, attackers could instead use the server model from previous rounds or leverage their prior knowledge about class relationships to construct the similarity matrix.

-\cref{fig:fd-attacks} illustrates the effects of \gls{lma} and \gls{cpa} over multiple communication rounds, where we compare to the naive baseline \gls{rlf} attack, where all byzantine clients assign the same random label to each sample.
-Both \gls{cpa} and \gls{lma} are significantly more effective than \gls{rlf} and heavily impact the final test accuracy.
-Notably, while the final test accuracy of both methods is similar, \gls{cpa} has a stronger effect in the early rounds.
+\cref{fig:fd-attacks} illustrates the effects of \lma{} and \cpa{} over multiple communication rounds, where we compare to the naive baseline \gls{rlf} attack, where all byzantine clients assign the same random label to each sample.
+Both \cpa{} and \lma{} are significantly more effective than \gls{rlf} and heavily impact the final test accuracy.
+Notably, while the final test accuracy of both methods is similar, \cpa{} has a stronger effect in the early rounds.